frasertweedale/notes-redhat/ietf/acme-discovery.md

 called "challenge types") supported by the service.
 Its value MUST be a comma-separated list of ACME validation methods, without whitespace.
-The list MAY be empty, and SHOULD only include values registered in the IANA ACME Validation Methods registry (TODO ref?).
+The list MAY be empty, and SHOULD only include values registered in the IANA ACME Validation Methods registry [@?IANA-ACME-VAL].

 The list of validation methods MAY be a subset of the validation methods actually supported by the ACME server.
 As such, this